a-little-hoof/Diffusion_Checklist/README.md

 - Derive the optimal denoiser.
 - Explain how DDIM accelerates the sampling procedure.
 - Explain how DPM-Solver accelerates the sampling procedure.
 Why is DDIM a special case of DPM-Solver?

+### Sampling
+- In diffusion models, more sampling steps do not necessarily mean better results.
+- Training and sampling doesn't require the same noise schedule.

 ## Diffusion Schrödinger Bridge
 - What is Doob's h-transform?